 12.5.
-Audible Noise:
+Audible Noise: All Lamps Marketed as Dimmable

-Lamp Type ENERGY STAR Requirements Methods of Measurement and/or Reference Documents Supplemental Testing Guidance All Lamps Lamp shall not Measurement: Sample Size: 1 lamp per dimmer.
-Marketed emit noise above ENERGY STAR Test as 24dBA at 1 Method - Noise Measurement shall be on a single lamp.
-Dimmable meter or less.
-Reference: See Section 8 of the Test Method - Noise, for reporting information.
-80% of tested ISO 7574-4:1985, B.2.1 lamp/dimmer The baseline sound level may be corrected for in accordance with ISO combinations ANSI S12.55- 7574-4:1985, B.2.1.
-This allows for testing to be performed in chambers must meet the 2012/ISO3745:2012 that are not fully anechoic. requirement.
+ENERGY STAR Requirements Methods of Measurement and/or Reference Documents Supplemental Testing Guidance Lamp shall not emit noise Measurement: Sample Size: 1 lamp per dimmer. above 24 dBA.
+80% of tested lamp/dimmer ENERGY STAR Test Method - Noise Measurement shall be on a single lamp and shall be taken within one meter of the lamp. combinations must meet the requirement.
+Reference: ISO 7574-4:1985, B.2.1 See Section 8 of the Test Method - Noise, for reporting information.
+ANSI S12.55- 2012/ISO3745:2012 The baseline sound level may be corrected for in accordance with ISO 7574-4:1985, B.2.1.
+This allows for testing to be performed in chambers that are not fully anechoic.
 The reported sound level value shall be the loudest measurement of all lamp/dimmer combinations.